Weather protection, rain and dust protection for wildlife photographers

 The manufacturer Caruba offers various rain covers for photographers.
 The C1, C2 and B1 models are particularly popular.
 In contrast to many simple rain sleeves, these models are not made of transparent plastic but of robust material.

-A major advantage: Caruba covers reflect less light and are therefore more pleasant for nature photographers to use than transparent solutions.
+A major advantage: Caruba covers reflect less light and are therefore more pleasant to use for nature photographers than transparent solutions.

 Caruba C1 and C2, flexible rain covers